 Prime Minister Silveria Jacobs & SMMC Receives Medical Equipment from the Netherlands for St. Maarten.

 Additionally, St. Maarten is expected to receive some technical support in the form of additional medical personnel.
-The team of medical professionals will arrive in St. Maarten on April 7 and 8, from the United States and are all screened COVID-19 negative.
+The team of medical professionals will arrive in St. Maarten from the United States on April 7th and 8th, and are all screened COVID-19 negative.

 “This forms the first tranche of the aid that the Netherlands has pledged in ensuring the Dutch Caribbean islands and countries can properly deal with the pandemic within our region.
 We continue to pledge to assist each other where possible, especially our sister islands Saba and St. Eustatius for whom we serve as overflow for medical emergencies even under normal circumstances.
 We also offer condolences to the Netherlands for the more than 1000 deaths recorded as a result of this COVID-19 crisis and wish each and every citizen of the kingdom and the world much strength as we band together to beat back this monster,” disclosed Prime Minister Silveria Jacobs.